lse-ds205/tpi-apis/mk_docs/Company_EP.md

 * **503 Service Unavailable**

     ```json
     { "detail": "Company dataset is not loaded.
-Please ensure the data file exists." }
+Please ensure the data file exists in the /data folder." }
     ```

 * **500 Internal Server Error**